ArghaPaul2013/docker-nodejs-app/README.md

 # docker-nodejs-app
-This repository explains how to dockerize a Node JS application.
+This repository dockerizes a Node JS application.